Salomonik/Code-Institute-Project-4/README.md

    - Configured version control using Git and set up a repository on GitHub for collaborative development and tracking changes.
    - Established a local development environment with necessary tools and libraries, including virtual environments, required Python packages, and PostgreSQL configuration.

+### Content Requirements

+_Pages and Features_

+1. **Home Page**:

+   - Introduction to the site and its main offerings.
+   - Search bar for users to search for products by name or category.

+2. **Product Details Page**:

+   - Detailed information about a specific product, including:
+     - Name
+     - Description
+     - Price
+     - Stock availability
+     - Product images
+   - Option to add the product to the shopping cart.

+3. **User Profile Page**:

+   - Display user information.
+   - List of past orders with order details and statuses.
+   - Option to update user profile information.

+4. **Shopping Cart Page**:

+   - Overview of items added to the cart, with options to:
+     - Adjust item quantities
+     - Remove items from the cart
+     - View subtotal and total prices
+   - Proceed to checkout button.

+5. **Checkout Page**:

+   - Form for users to enter shipping and payment information.
+   - Summary of items in the cart and total cost.
+   - Stripe payment integration to securely handle payments.

+6. **Login Page**:

+   - Form for users to log in with their email and password.

+7. **Registration Page**:

+   - Form for new users to sign up with their username, email, and password.
+   - Validation for unique usernames and emails.